mscdex/ssh2/README.md

                                 after the client did close the connection.
 If not specified those incidents will be logged only.

+endEventWorkaround              Use a work around that ssh2.Channel does not emit an end event when calling .end()
+                                on it.
+Will be ignored it strictStreams2 or strict is set.

 strict                          Ingore nothing, always fail.
 </pre>